For seven years I have wandered;

 Also Known As: Ujia

-Pre-requisites: Exposure to the mists of Mujin, 5 points in Grace and Will
+Pre-requisites: Exposure to the mists of Mujin, 5 points between Grace and Will

 The Xia are elite warrior mystics who roam the lands of Mujin, defending its people and hunting the mist monsters known as the Sucha.
 Xia are revered and venerated by the people of Mujin and even those who dwell beyond the Og Sup have heard the stories of their fighting prowess.
 The path to becoming a Xia requires a mixture of discipline and agility; surviving as a Xia requires keen martial talent and no small amount of luck.